brunoochi/brunoochi.github.io/_pages/portfolio/PJBattle.md

 **Topic Model**: The last task of this project is to run the topic model against Battlefield 5 reviews.
 The goal is to find and label reviews that seem to share common topics.
 As discussed in the sentiment analysis section, Battlefield 5 did not have great reviews, so I want to delve deeper into the text data and extract disscussion points raised by customers.

 I use LDA (Latent Dirilecht Allocation) algorithm to calculate the probability of words belonging to a topic and the probability of these topics being assigned to reviews.
-This is unsupervised machine learning, so we don't have pre-labelled data to feed and test our model, which makes it hard to validate results.
-Also, the analyst needs to set the number of topics he/she expects to find; I experiment with four topics and see what kind results I get (there is no right or wrong answwers).
+I experiment with four topics and see what kind results I get.
 Let's check the top 15 words in probability of belonging to each topic (top probabilities appear on the right):

 - Topic 0 : ['war', 'historical', 'ussr', 'bf1', 'money', 'playing', 'fun', 'dice', 'buy', 'played', 'people', 'lot', 'bugs', 'ea', 'don']
 - Topic 1 : ['german', 'instead', 'played', 'got', 'feminism', 'story', 'time', 'ww2', 'best', 'good', 'women', 'war', 'history', 'ea', 'dice']